What is Prevention Science?

 Promoting daily physical activity and good nutrition to protect against chronic disease;

-Disrupting pathways to substance use, abuse and addiction across the lifespan;
+Disrupting pathways to substance use disorder across the lifespan;

 Improving academic and behavioral outcomes with the expansion of high-quality childcare and early learning and development, and promoting positive and supportive school environments;